ivi-dev/Unsplash/README.md

 - string **alt_description** - the photo's alternate description

+<span id="DownloadURLs"></span>
+## Unspslash.Photos.DownloadURLs
+A class that contains URLs to an image.
+The URLs can be used for photo download.
+The class has these public properties:
+- Uri **raw** - a path to the raw photo.
+- Uri **full** - a path to the photo in full resolution.
+- Uri **regular** - a path to the photo in regular resolution.
+- Uri **small** - a path to the photo in small resolution.
+- Uri **thumb** - a path to the photo in thumbnail resolution.

 <span id="Collection"></span>
 ## Unspslash.Photos.Collection
 A class that describes a Collection.
 It has these public properties: